thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 intra-quorum communication and is only sent to the masternodes in the LLMQ and nodes that are monitoring in Watch Mode for auditing/debugging purposes.

-The `qcomplaint` message is used to...
+The `qgetsigs` message is used to...

 | Bytes | Name | Data type | Description |
 | --- | --- | --- | --- |
 | 2 | version | uint16_t | Version of the  message

 <!--
-The following annotated hexdump shows a `qcomplaint` message.
+The following annotated hexdump shows a `qgetsigs` message.
 (The message header has been omitted.)

 {% highlight text %}